daniw/sell/content_part2.md

 ## Uniqueness
 - similar groups / associations
+    - CCC
+    - linux user groups
+    - hackerspaces
 - differences
+    - no hackerspace
+    - no own room
+    - no 24/7 access
+    - not restricted to linux only

 ## End
 - We would really like to offer you a piece of pie